Budget Entry Vest With Major Weight Limitations

 Frequently Asked Questions

-Can you add more weight to this vest?
+Can I add more weight to this vest?